 - Therapeutic Ultrasound – helps relax tight muscles and provides deep heat to the muscles, joints, ligaments and tendons resulting in increased circulation or blood flow to aid in the process of healing.

-- Manual Trigger Point Therapy – application of continual pressure to release the buildup of lactic acid in the muscles thereby alleviated discomfort.
+- Manual Trigger Point Therapy – application of continual pressure to release the buildup of lactic acid in the muscles thereby alleviating discomfort.

 - Microcurrent Stimulation – induces muscle relaxation, reduces pain and decreases muscle spasm.